zongxiongjiang/Getting-and-Cleaning-Data-Week-4-Project/README.md

        e.
 From the data set in step 4, creates a  tidy data set with the average of each variable for each activity and each subject..

- 2. tidydata.txt : a tidy data set with unique identifiers subject and activity, with 180 observations and 81 variables including subject_id and activity_name
+ 2. week4.txt : a tidy data set with unique identifiers subject and activity, with 180 observations and 81 variables including subject_id and activity_name

  3. CodeBook.md : a code book that describes the variables, the data, and any transformations or work that you performed to clean up the data